jiminj/modern_cpp/README.md

 # Modern C++; Changes and New Features Basics
-This article is a material to introduce very basic concepts of C++11/14 targetting a small group seminar consists of people who are already familiar with C++.
+This article aims to introduce very basic concepts of C++11/14 to people who are already familiar with C++.
 Many parts of detailed internal mechanisms or advanced usages are omitted intentionally.
+You may find more information on the Internet.

-The most of content and sample codes were written with references to various online material such as www.cplusplus.com, www.cppreference.com, [MSDN](https://msdn.microsoft.com/), [StackOverflow](http://stackoverflow.com/) and the book ['Effective Modern C++'](http://shop.oreilly.com/product/0636920033707.do), by Scott Meyers
+The most of content and sample codes referred to various online material such as www.cplusplus.com, www.cppreference.com, [MSDN](https://msdn.microsoft.com/), [StackOverflow](http://stackoverflow.com/) and the book ['Effective Modern C++'](http://shop.oreilly.com/product/0636920033707.do), by Scott Meyers

 ## Type Deduction
 ### `auto`